-To mix metaphors, what comes first: the pipeline or the egg?
-To un-mix them, what comes first: the pipeline or the reps to prosecute it?
+What comes first: the pipeline or the egg?
+Or, to unmix metaphors, what comes first: the pipeline or the reps to prosecute it?
 Unlike the chicken or the egg problem, I think this one has a clear answer: the reps.

 My answer comes part from experience and part from math.

 First, the experience part: long ago I noticed that the number of opportunities in the pipeline of a software company tends to be a linear function of the number of reps, with a slope in the 12-18 range as a function of business model .
 That is, in my 12 years of being a startup CEO, my all-quarters, scrubbed pipeline usually had somewhere between 12 and 18 opportunities per rep and the primary way it went up was not by doing more marketing, but by hiring more reps.

 Put differently, I see pipeline as a lagging indicator driven by your capacity and not a leading indicator driven by opportunity creation in your marketing funnel.